 Numbers Speak More Than Words: Problems

 Statistics from 2008 show that there’s been a drastic rise in the demand for non-recycled paper.
 We are talking straight from the trees.
-Popularity of the so-called “virgin pulp” lit a fuse.
+The popularity of the so-called “virgin pulp” lit a fuse.
 In 1999, the use was just over 12 million cubic metres.
 By 2008 it went up by one third, to around 19 million.

 Next on the list is the increased, but steady consumption of all sorts of paper products, for writing, packaging and other purposes.